lmns-solutions/arduino-interactive-lessons/communication/p5js-serial-io.md

 ##### The ESP32 Wiring

 ![](../advancedio/assets/images/Huzzah32_OLEDWiring_FritzingSchematics.png)
-**Figure.** Wiring diagram for the [Adafruit Huzzah32](../esp32/index.md) ESP32 board with OLED.
+**Figure.** Wiring diagram for the {% include tlink.html id='esp32-index' text='Adafruit Huzzah32' %} ESP32 board with OLED.
 Note that the ESP32 has silk-printed SCL and SDA pins at the top-right corner.
 {: .fs-1 }

 #### Add in OLED and debug printlns